datacrit/icu_oncohem/Biostat_project.md

 <img src="desc_table.png" width="100%" style="display: block; margin: auto auto auto 0;" />

 The ICU mortality was 52%.
-We performed univariate analysis (Table 3) to calculate the odds ratio of mortality for each of collected covariates (Table 3).
+We used logistic regression in order to reveal factors associated with primary outcome of the study.
 All continuous variables were checked for linearity beforehand (Figure 2).

 ``` r
 # code for linearuty checking